Pterostylis ciliata: Taxonomy and naming

 Pterostylis ciliata was first formally described in 1989 by Mark Clements and David Jones from a specimen collected near the Brookton Highway and the description was published in Australian Orchid Research.
 The specific epithet (ciliata) is derived from the Latin word cilium meaning "eyelash" referring to the hairs on the labellum.

 Distribution and habitat

-The hairy rufous greenhood grows in woodland and shrubland and is common in wandoo woodland.
+Hairy rufous greenhood grows in woodland and shrubland and is common in wandoo woodland.
 It occurs between Beverley and Esperance, sometimes as far north as Kalgoorlie, in the Avon Wheatbelt, Esperance Plains, Jarrah Forest, Mallee and Murchison biogeographic regions.

 Conservation

 Pterostylis ciliata is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.